Controlled access zones for construction sites

 Why implement controlled access zones on your site?

 There are several reasons why sites might want to introduce controlled access zones.
+Here are some examples of zone set up:

 1. Holding pens

-2. Restricting access to competent personnel
+2. Restricting access based on competency

 Controlled access zones also assist in managing those on site, because our technology allows users to restrict access into specific areas.
 While all workers will be able to access the main site, welfare area or site office, linking access to competency management profiles means only certain groups of workers can enter restricted areas.

-Zone access can be categorised by;
+Zone access permissions can be categorised by:

-• trade - for example preventing first fix trades from accessing completed buildings to reduce unnecessary footfall and help prevent accidental damage and theft
+- Trade - for example, preventing first fix trades from accessing completed buildings to reduce unnecessary footfall and help prevent accidental damage and theft.

-• induction or training competencies - including specific requirements for working at height in confined spaces or contaminated areas.
+- Induction or training competencies - including specific requirements for working at height in confined spaces or contaminated areas.

 Controlled access zones also enable enhanced reporting and traceability.
-By linking accurate, biometric data to individual operative profiles, managers can;
+By linking accurate, biometric data to individual operative profiles, managers can:

-• quickly and effectively establish where people (including sub-contractors) are situated on site
+- Quickly and effectively establish where people (including subcontractors) are situated on site.

-• associate physical working time against the project plan
+- Associate physical working time against the project plan.

-• gain a better understanding of plan vs actual resource allocation.
+- Gain a better understanding of plan vs actual resource allocation.

 This can help understand any project challenges, particularly if work hasn’t been completed to plan.